Banzly/banzly.github.io/_posts/2023-06-04-Ropemporium.md

 0   0x00001060 0x00601060 17  18   .data   ascii /bin/cat flag.txt
 ```

-Now we have the the address of the /bin/cat flag.txt that would help us to get the flag.
-The idea is this, we want to jump to the address with the /bin/cat flag.txt and than to the address in the usefulFunction that performs the `system()` call.
-Executing the `/bin/cat flag.txt` command.
+To retrieve the flag, we aim to jump to the address containing `/bin/cat flag.txt` and then proceed to the usefulFunction address, which executes the s`ystem()` call to execute the command `/bin/cat flag.txt`.

-However, we still need to consider two things, first we do not know the offset buffer overflow value.
-And second, we are in a `64-bit architecture` and, as you know the stack is different in 64-bit when compared with the 3`2-bit architecture`.
-We need to analyze the stack for both architectures, to cover our basis.
+However, two factors need to be considered.
+Firstly, we don't know the exact offset value for the buffer overflow.
+Secondly, we are dealing with a `64-bit architecture`, which has a different stack structure compared to a `32-bit architecture`.
+It's essential to analyze the stack for both architectures to cover all possibilities.

-From the challenge description : `You can do the x86 challenge with just a 2 link chain and the x86_64 challenge with a 3 link chain.` We need a 3 link chain for 64bit because of the way values are passed to functions and how the registers are placed in the stack in each architecture.
+According to the challenge description, for the `x86 architecture`, we only require a `2-link chain`, while for the x86_64 architecture, a 3-link chain is necessary due to differences in function parameter `passing and register` placement on the stack.

+In summary, we need to determine the `offset value` for the buffer overflow and construct a 3-link chain for the 64-bit architecture, taking into account the stack differences.
+Once executed successfully, we will be able to retrieve the flag by executing the `/bin/cat flag.txt` command.

 | syscall | arg0 | arg1 | arg2 | arg3 | arg4 | arg5 |
 |---------|------|------|------|------|------|------|